bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 Plug 'bluz71/vim-moonfly-statusline'
 ```

-Personally I am not a fan of heavy *statusline* plugins like
+I am not a fan of heavy *statusline* plugins like
 [powerline](https://github.com/powerline/powerline) and
 [airline](https://github.com/vim-airline/vim-airline).

-Instead, I have created a simple matching `statusline` for the *moonfly*
+Instead, I have created a simple `statusline` for the *moonfly*
 color scheme named appropriately
 [moonfly-statusline](https://github.com/bluz71/vim-moonfly-statusline).
 It
 provides all relevant information I find useful whilst also clearly indicating
 which mode you are in: normal, insert, replace or visual modes.

+:bulb: With an appropriate option set, `g:moonflyHonorUserDefinedColors`,
+_moonfly-statusline_ will also adapt to the newer _nightfly_ color scheme.

 vim-one
 -------